alexander-kastil/az-cloud-native/demos/09-microfrontends/02-realtime/readme.md

     };
     ```

--   Start the microfrontend using `ng serve` in `food-orders-dashboard` and open [http://localhost:4200](http://localhost:4200).
+-   Start the Micro-Frontend using `ng serve` in `kitchen-dashboard` and open [http://localhost:4200](http://localhost:4200).
 Open the F12 Dev tools and check that the SignalR connection is established.

     ![websocket](_images/websocket.png)